The Financial Topics Parents Aren’t Talking to Their Kids About

 But with all the investing apps and online services out there now, there’s no reason why your adult child can’t get started today.

-Young adults can begin their investing journey by taking advantage of an online platform like SoFi Wealth.
-They can start investing with SoFi Wealth with as little as $100.
+Young adults can begin their investing journey by taking advantage of an online trading platform like SoFi Invest.
+They can start investing with SoFi Invest with as little as $100.
 Plus, they will have access to human advisors to help talk through any questions they may have about investing.

 Establishing Healthy Spending Habits